clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 -----------------------

 Ciao is written in the Go programming language.
 It requires Go 1.6 to build.
-Most Linux distributions have out of date versions of Go in their repositories, so you will probably need to download and install a recent version of Go.
+Most Linux distributions have out-of-date versions of Go in their repositories, so you will probably need to download and install a recent version of Go.
 This can be easily done by following the `Go installation instructions <https://golang.org/doc/install>`__.